OP City: Preview

 From OPcity repository:

-This section presents the results of three test deployments conducted in December 2023 and two in June 2024.
-Our findings highlight a significant reduction in batcher and proposer operation costs when using the OP Stack V4.0.0 Canyon in December, compared to the dual deployment conducted in June 2024 with OP Stack V7.0.0.
-Fjord.
+This section presents the results of three test deployments, one in December 2023 and two in June 2024.
+The analyses show a significant reduction in operational costs for the batcher and proposer from the test deployment with the OP Stack V4.0.0 Canyon in December compared to the deployments with OP Stack V7.0.0 Fjord, conducted in June 2024.

-The main finding between versions is a notable reduction in the Total Gas Fees used by the rollup, with the V7.0.0 reducing ~75% of the operation cost compared with the V4.0.0 from December.
-The June benchmarks also compared calldata methods versus data blobs for registering data in Layer 1, revealing that data blobs consume approximately 60% fewer resources than call data.
+The most notable difference between these versions is the reduction in the total gas fees used by the rollup with V7.0.0 , reducing ~75% of the operation cost, approximately 75% less than operational costs with V4.0.0.
+Additionally, the June deployments compared the use of calldata methods versus data blobs for registering data in Layer 1, revealing that data blobs consume approximately 60% fewer resources than call data.

 Test Deployment 1 (OP stack V4.0.0 / December 2023)

-From December 4th to 11th, 2023, we conducted an explorative evaluation of the operational cost performance of the OP stack within a testnet environment, focusing specifically on the gas spending by the batcher and proposer components.
-This testing phase was strategically scheduled before the Dencun, Ecotone, and Fjord upgrades, ensuring we were prepared for the advanced features such as span batches, data blobs, and fault proofs that were not yet implemented.
+From December 4 to 11, 2023, we conducted an exploratory evaluation of operational cost performance for OP Stack in a testnet environment, focusing on gas expenditure for the batcher and proposer.
+This testing phase was strategically scheduled before updates Dencun, Ecotone, and Fjord to prepare for implementing advanced features such as span batches, data blobs, and fault proofs, that were not yet implemented.
+During the 7-day deployment of the OP Stack on Testnet Sepolia, the batcher generated significant transactions (~27,000), resulting in substantial gas expenditure (~9.5 ETH) despite the absence of additional user or contract interactions

 We have used a Virtual Machine in Google Cloud to deploy an OP rollup with the following configuration: